AlexMaleyko/rmd/README.md

 _Alpha_ wolves are the leaders of their pack.
 They are responsible for making decisions, but sometimes alphas can obey to other wolfes of the pack.<br>
-_Beta_ wolves help alphas make decisions, every beta is a candidate to become an alpha if one has died or aged.
+_Beta_ wolves help alphas make decisions, every beta is a candidate to become an alpha if an alpha has died or aged.
 A beta respects an alpha and transfers commands to the pack, ensures discipline among inferior wolves and provides a feedback from the pack to an alpha.<br>
 _Delta_ wolves have to submit to alphas and betas, but they dominate the omega.<br>